 As a bonus (and smart marketing), Cequence tied the series’ name, branding and incentive under one theme: food for thought.

-Cequence’s Virtual Roadshow Results
+The Virtual Roadshow Results from Cequence

 The results of the “Feast Your Mind” webinar series solidified the series, which is now a full-fledged and ongoing program.

 For the Cequence team, the virtual roadshow is the company’s most successful webinar series and has helped to bring in new leads and nurture its database.
 The marketing team has grand plans for the program and hopes to maintain its webinar program even as physical events regain popularity.

 Because, as the Cequence team found out, this virtual roadshow led to increased engagement with customers and prospects and resulted in more leads.